Bri-gid/alx-system_engineering-devops/0x00-shell_basics/README.md

-creates directory in a directory
+moves the file betty to my_first_directory in tmp